bruot/yubival/README.md

 $ pip install yubival
 ```

 Add `'yubival'` to the `INSTALLED_APPS` setting in settings.py.
-Since it is recommended to also enable the admin site, `INSTALLED_APPS` may look like:
+It is not required to enable the admin site.
+If you do, `INSTALLED_APPS` may look like:

 ```
 INSTALLED_APPS = [